guptakaran11/grasskode-website/content/post/drafts/coast-to-coast.md

 +++

 Parul and I travelled to USA in the May of 2017.
-We had two primary agendas from the trip; one was to spend time with my niece, Ilakshi and the other was to attend Parul's brother's convocation.
-The former was to be in New Jersey and the latter in Chicago.
-I decided to add another stop to the trip by visiting Deva, a dear friend who was living in Seattle.

-It was only when I travelled coast to coast across the country, that I fathomed that the USA is a continent in itself.
-There were three distinct weathers, sceneries, people and food that I witnessed in these three stops.
+It was not a vacation, rather some family time coupled with remote working.
+I managed to see three very distinct parts of the huge country with very different weather, sceneries, people and food.
 Here is an attempt to document it all in a photo-blog.

 <hr />

 ## The Banks of Hudson

 This was the second time I was coming to Jersey City.
-This view of the Hudson and Manhattan beyond is one of the most charming things about Di's place.

 <p class="postimg vertimg">
   <img src="https://farm5.staticflickr.com/4424/36672856971_66e5f42591.jpg" alt="hudson">
+  <em>The view of the Hudson and Manhattan beyond</em>
 </p>

 Time with family was one of the major agendas of this trip.
 We did not have a big to-do list and the idea was to work during the daytime and spend the evenings and weekends with Di, Priyank and Ila.